Synthetixio/SIPs/SCCP/sccp-110.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase the cap on the wrappr contract from 75k ETH from 50k ETH.
+This SCCP proposes to increase the cap on the wrappr contract to 75k ETH from 50k ETH.

 ## Abstract